 - Aztec, New Mexico

-Committed to offering quality programs to empower middle and high school students to reach their potential through programs designed to encourage self-esteem, healthy relationships, respect, positive choices, mental wellness, resilience and leadership.
+The mandate of the organization is to offer quality Social and Emotional Learning (SEL) programs to empower middle and high school students to reach their potential and achieve academic success.
+INSPIRE mentoring programs encourages self-esteem, healthy relationships, respect, positive choices, mental wellness, resilience, mindfulness and leadership.
+The organization's vision is to provide programs, first in Texas then throughout the United States.

 About our Approach